dmhendricks/file-icon-vectors/README.md

 <span class="fiv-viv fiv-icon-wav"></span>
 ```

-Notice that the classes contain wither `flv-cla` for the Classic set or `flv-viv` for the Vivid set.
+Notice that the classes contain either `flv-cla` for the Classic set or `flv-viv` for the Vivid set.

 If you want to override the size of the icons, you can do so with CSS: